jpjpjp/webex-custom-web-client/README.md

 ## Post Messages with File Attachments

-The file [sendFileMessage.js](.src/components/chat/sendFileMessage.js) implements a shim module which allows a custom JS client to post a message which includes a file attachment.
-It provides a function called sendMessage with file which takes a message object which may contain the following:
-   *  roomId - required -- room to post message to
-   *  file - required -- a file specified via an HTML input type=file form
-   *  text - optional --  message text, this parameter is ignored if markdown is provided
-   *  markdown - optional -- markdown formatted text
+It is not necessarily clear from the Webex JSSDK documentation that it is possible to post messages with an attachment that consists of a file on the browser's local file system.

 The Chat.js client has been crudely hacked to demonstrate the use of this.
-In the bottom right hand corner is a button called "Browse", when the user browses to a file on the browsers file system, the sendFile method is called which calls the shim function with the file information returned by the browse button.
+In the bottom left hand corner is a button called "Browse" which is implemented using the HTML form's "input" tag with the "type=file" attribute.
+When the user browses to a file on the browsers file system, the form data is sent to the sendFile method with an element that represents the selected file packaged in a way that allows the browser to stream this file from disk.

+The sendFile method simply calls the SDK's native messages.create() function passing it a message object which includes the roomId and the file object passed as an array to the "files" element.
+The SDK then posts this file to the space.

 The GUI has NOT been implemented to support sending text and a file in the same message.
-This is left as an ex exercise to the reader.
+This is left as an exercise to the reader.